nidran/nidran.github.io/about.md

 ---
-title: Projects
+title: Abou
 permalink: /about/
 layout: page
-excerpt: Hello peeps, I'm student of computer science from Banyuwangi, living in Jogjakarta.
-This blog for documentation about my programming journey, running on jekyll, hosting on netlify and using my own simple theme.
+excerpt:
 comments: false
 ---

-He's a student from Banyuwangi, living in Jogjakarta. the blog for documentation about his programming 🎒 journey, running on jekyll, hosting on [now.sh](http://now.sh) and using his own theme, he name it <a href="https://github.com/piharpi/jekyll-klise" target="_blank" rel="noopener">klisé</a>, he also loves to learning web technology; but he often forgot, that a reason why him doing the writing.
+Hi folks, I am a student of National Institute of Technology, Goa.
+After graduation by the sea (Goaaa ), I started working at a International Bank, as a Graduate Analyst.

-If you have a question about him or else, just send a letter to him.
+I am passionate about technology, coding and women rights.

-You can [report](http://github.com/piharpi/jekyll-klise/issues/new) if there is an broken link(s) or somethings else.
+You can [report](https://github.com/nidran/nidran.github.io/issues) if there is an broken link(s) or somethings else :)